ykasidit/bluetooth_gnss/README.md

 Build instructions
 -----------

-* Make sure you have the Android SDK installed and test that the env ANDROID_HOME set correctly:
+* Make sure you have the Android SDK installed and test that the environment variable ANDROID_HOME is set correctly.
-`echo $ANDROID_HOME`

 * Install the the [Flutter SDK](https://flutter.dev/docs/get-started/install) as per official instructions including the 'Android setup' part.